rishighai97/spring-security-by-code-examples/chapter_12/README.md

 - We have different implementations of token store
     - We use in memory and jwt token store
     - We can also store tokens in database using Jdbc
-    - Jwk used for storing certificates
+    - Jwt used for storing certificates

 ## Implicit Grant Type vs Authorization code grant type